 Robot: I see him.
 Hold still, hold very still… (Fires his weapon and then scene shifts, showing that he blew the other robot’s head off.)
 Oops… You moved!
 I said hold still!
 He moved, right?
 You saw him!

-When you think about it, a gun is a metal tube that you put a projectile in, backed by a very fast burning (NOT exploding) fuel.
+- When you think about it, a gun is a metal tube that you put a projectile in, backed by a very fast burning (NOT exploding) fuel.
 You pull a trigger, a complex set of machinery is set into motion, and this super-fast burning fuel produces intense gas pressures that send the bullet flinging away like shrapnel in an explosion.
+Add in the fact that properly pulling the trigger and avoiding 'anticipation' of recoil is key to making the weapon hit just what it is pointed at.
 It's a small miracle that it hits anything you intend it to.

-The real-world A-Team Firing can at least partly attributed to the widespread use of automatic weapons — the recoil from multiple cartridges tends to push the gun barrel upwards and toward the shoulder the buttstock rests against, resulting in an overall decrease in accuracy.
+- Real-world A-Team Firing can be at least partly attributed to the widespread use of automatic weapons — the recoil from multiple cartridges tends to push the gun barrel upwards and toward the shoulder the buttstock rests against, resulting in an overall decrease in accuracy.